-Author Nick Foulkes, pictured above (bottom, left) sports an unusual but very English check suit.
+Author Nick Foulkes, pictured in first picture of the article (bottom, left) sports an unusual but very English check suit.
 The strength and the size of the check are particularly distinctive and this is sometimes referred to as ‘a window check.’
 Edward VIII, or the Duke of Windsor as he came to be called after his abdication, is also wearing this check (top, left) although he was more famous for wearing the Prince of Wales check of which the current incumbent of that title, Charles, is so fond.

 Checked suits, though often worn in the country, are rarely seen in town.
 The colour matched socks, shirt and pocket square, demonstrated by Foulkes, are the only accessorising required.
 Choosing as subtle a shirt and tie as possible is recommended; the suit itself will always be the talking point.